16 Healthiest Starbucks Foods to Order in 2025

 Book Now

-11. Pumpkin Tree Peter Rabbit Organics Strawberry and Banana Fruit Purée
+11. Peter Rabbit Organics Strawberry Banana

 Made from only three ingredients — organic strawberry purée, organic banana purée and organic lemon juice concentrate — this convenient squeezy pouch is perfect for busy parents or anyone needing an easy, mess-free fruity boost.